 |Dimension||399.7 x 227 x 16.5 mm|

 (7mm on thinnest side)

 |Pen Tilt||±60° degrees|

 |Price||Check on Amazon|

 In short, the Xp pen Deco Pro is one of the best drawing tablets right now in terms of features as well as value for money.
 Read the full review of the Deco Pro.

 3. Wacom Intuos Small – budget Wacom tablet

 If you know anything about drawing tables you would already be aware of Wacom devices.
 They are the most recommended brand famous for high quality and reliable products.

-The Wacom Intuos is the newest lineup in the Wacom family.
-It recently got a major upgrade from their previous generations and it is one of the cheapest Wacom devices you can get.
+The Wacom Intuos is popular among beginners as a budget tablet.
+It recently got a major upgrade from their previous generations and now have the latest specs and features.